gklyne/annalist/notes/oauth2-openid-connect-django.md

 ## Background

 This note records some investigations I've been conducting into authentication and authorization mechanisms for a research data management system I'm developing.
 The system aims to allow access to underlying data using standard web requests (i.e. no database or special API used), so I'm looking for an authorization and authentication framework using standard web mechanisms.
-In particular, I don't want to be locked into the minutiae of a particular web application framework.
+In particular, I don't want to be locked into the minutiae of a particular web application framework when serving raw data.

 I also don't want to maintain a local username/password database, for reasons well-articulated by @timbray (cf. [http://www.tbray.org/ongoing/When/201x/2013/07/30/On-Federation](), [http://www.tbray.org/ongoing/When/201x/2013/08/14/FC2-Single-Point-of-Failure](), etc.)